Drive sales on autopilot with ecommerce-focused features

 Add alt text during upload

 Adding alt text during upload helps search engines understand your product images.
-It also improves accessibility for readers and is great SEO practice.
+It also improves accessibility for readers and is a great SEO practice.

 When done correctly, including alt text can drive traffic to your store.
 Well-written alt text should describe exactly what’s in the image and include context, without stuffing keywords.